Philadelphia Flyers: Multiple makeovers (2014–present)

 On May 7, 2014, the club announced that general manager Paul Holmgren had been promoted to president, with assistant general manager Ron Hextall filling his vacancy.
 Hextall laid out a new plan for the franchise to develop players from within their system, rather than through outside acquisitions.
-In order to free up valuable cap space, Scott Hartnell was traded before the start of the 2014–15 NHL season, following Braydon Coburn and Kimmo Timonen being traded away mid-season.
+In order to free up valuable cap space, Scott Hartnell was traded before the start of the 2014–15 season, following Braydon Coburn and Kimmo Timonen being traded away mid-season.

 The Flyers did not qualify for the playoffs for the second time in three seasons in 2014–15, and head coach Berube was subsequently fired after the season.
 The Flyers finished with 33 wins and 31 losses for 84 points.
-On May 18, 2015, the Flyers hired the former head coach of the University of North Dakota's men's ice hockey team, Dave Hakstol.
-Hakstol had been North Dakota's coach for the past 8 seasons, during which he accumulated a 289–143–43 record and led the school to the NCAA Division I Men's Ice Hockey Championship in each season at the helm.
-In 2014–15, the University went 29–10–3 and advanced to the Frozen Four for the seventh time during Hakstol's tenure.
+On May 18, 2015, the Flyers hired the former head coach of the University of North Dakota men's team, Dave Hakstol.
+Hakstol had been North Dakota's coach for the past eight seasons, during which he accumulated a 289–143–43 record and led the school to the NCAA tournament in each season at the helm.
+In the 2014–15 NCAA season, the university went 29–10–3 and advanced to the Frozen Four for the seventh time during Hakstol's tenure.

 The Flyers began the 2015–16 season with a record of 4–2–1 in their first seven games.
 They found themselves outside of the playoff picture near the halfway point of the regular season, but a second-half surge, including a combined record of 17–7–5 in February and March, placed them into playoff position.
 On the second-to-last day of the season, the Flyers clinched the final wild-card playoff berth with a win over Pittsburgh and an Ottawa win over Boston, which consequently eliminated the Bruins from playoff contention.
 The Flyers faced Washington in the first round, losing the first three games of the series.
 The Flyers would rally to win the next two games, but lost the series in six games.

 On April 11, 2016, Flyers longtime chairman, co-founder, and former majority owner Ed Snider died after a two-year battle with bladder cancer.
 In the 2016–17 season, the Flyers won ten straight games during the months of November and December.
 However, they fell out of the playoff picture after that streak ended, struggling in the standings and letting other teams get ahead of them.
 They were eliminated from playoff contention during the last two weeks of the regular season, becoming the first team to miss the playoffs after having a winning streak of ten or more games in the process.